evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ## Climate system

-You can choose from two different climate systems.
-The  climate system supports different temperatures in two zones for the driver and passenger.
+There is one climate system available.
 The  climate system supports different temperatures in three zones for the driver, passenger and backseat.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
 This heat pump can save significant energy that the EV would use for heating in cold weather.

 ## Comfort